 Comment: For information only

-IA--IF-Null*: CIE, EIA, EIA.RST, EMIA, IA, IA.rapid, IF, Rapid, RIA, RIPA
+IA-IF-Null*: CIE, EIA, EIA.RST, EMIA, IA, IA.rapid, IF, Rapid, RIA, RIPA

 Comment: We also include null methods in this class but only when the analytes have “Ab” or “Ag” in the name.
 See the Cross-Class Analyte group for the definition of this group.